This topic discusses the use of dynamic variables in EventFlow applications.

 A dynamic variable is a variable you can declare for a StreamBase module that can thereafter be referenced by name in expressions in operators and adapters in that module.
 In the declaration, you can link each dynamic variable to an input or output stream in the containing module.
 You can also define dynamic variables before creating a stream.

 A dynamic variable's value is updated when a tuple is received on the linked input stream or when a tuple is emitted from the linked output stream.
-For both EventFlow and StreamSQL applications, the scope of a dynamic variable is the containing module.
+The visibility of a dynamic variable is controlled with the following module annotation:

 The value stored in a dynamic variable is obtained from a value in a tuple enqueued to the application.
 This tuple can be one of the tuples submitted to the application for processing, or it can be a control tuple, submitted to the application for the sole purpose of changing the application's configuration.
 The distinguishing characteristic of a dynamic variable is that its value can change while the application runs.